-Here at BMT, we love backpacks and we’ve written about several of them over the years.
-We appreciate that some of them come with detachable daypacks, like the Osprey Farpoint 55 or the Osprey Meridian 60, giving us convenient options for day use as well as main luggage.
+Here at BMT, we love backpacks, and we’ve written about several of them over the years.
+We appreciate that some of them come with detachable daypacks, like the Osprey Farpoint 55 or the Osprey Meridian 60, giving us convenient options for day use and main luggage.

 This post contains affiliate links.

 Women could consider using a purse, but a typical women’s shoulder bag or purse may be too small to fit all the items needed for a day of sightseeing.
 Plus, if the bag’s handles are short and rest on just one shoulder, you are also vulnerable to theft, and you’re likely to hold onto the strap with one hand the entire time.

 Since backpacks and purses aren’t always the best options for day use, in this post, we’re going to look at some of the best crossbody bags for travel, as recommended by our own BMT Community.

 A crossbody bag (or messenger bag) is a perfect compromise between a backpack and a purse.
 You’ll be hands-free and have easy access to the items inside.
 Plus, you’ll feel assured that your belongings are safer from theft.

 What to Look for in Crossbody Bags for Travel

 First and foremost, a good crossbody day bag should be both comfortable and large enough to hold what you need for the day.
 This could include a cell phone, wallet, water bottle, camera, extra layer, umbrella, etc.

 Here are a few more important features to look for in a great crossbody day bag for travel:

 1. Must have zippers: Zipper enclosures, plus the crossbody design, will help protect your belongings from theft.